 - Negative feelings are instinctive and put us on the lookout for something: a reaction has to happen.

-- If it’s clear that they don’t love us anymore, nothing is more destructive than continuing to beg for another chance.
+- If it’s clear that they don’t love us anymore, nothing will be more destructive than continuing to beg for another chance.

 - Later, we’ll reach an acceptance of what happened and start moving forward.

-Focusing on the past and what-if’s doesn’t do anything except make your despair chronic.
+Focusing on the past and what-if thoughts doesn’t do anything except make your despair chronically.

-- If a person didn’t fit into your hopes and dreams, if they didn’t understand your worth, if they didn’t match your love, your affection, your kindness, then the one who has suffered a loss is them, not you.
+- If someone didn’t fit into your hopes and dreams, didn’t understand your worth, or didn’t match your love, affection, or kindness, then the one who has suffered a loss is that person, not you.

 - Never lose your identity or what makes you great.
-If someone doesn’t like it, it’s their problem; if they don’t understand, that is no reason to torture yourself.
+If someone doesn’t like it, it’s that person’s problem; if someone doesn’t understand, that’s no reason to torture yourself.

-Feed your self-love, take care of your self-esteem, and don’t destroy your beautiful qualities that you worked so hard for just because someone else couldn’t see them or because you didn’t fit the shape of their heart.
+Feed your self-love, take care of your self-esteem, and don’t destroy the beautiful qualities that you worked so hard for just because someone couldn’t see them or because you didn’t fit the shape of that person’s heart.

-It is not worth losing yourself.
-It’s not healthy to stop loving yourself because someone has chosen to distance themselves when you were hoping for closeness.
+It’s not worth losing yourself.
+It’s not healthy to stop loving yourself because someone has chosen to distance himself/herself when you were hoping for closeness.

-- Don’t look for a replacement love to make you feel better and make yourself forget.
+- Don’t look for a replacement love to make you feel better and make you forget.

 The best thing to do in these cases is to spend some time to heal and to remember once again what makes you happy.
 Learn what you dream of and what matters to you.